Audit and Corporate Governance Committee

-GUC’s Audit Committee has been set up since 2008, and the latest-term committee was formed in 2023 by five new independent directors.
-The Audit Committee is taking the responsibility for carrying out the fair representation of the Company's financial statements, appointment or dismissal of attesting CPAs and evaluation of CPAs’ independence and performance, effective implementation of the Company’s internal control, the Company's compliance with relevant laws and regulations, control and management of existing or latent risks, etc.
+The Audit Committee has been set up since 2008, and the latest-term committee was formed in 2023 by five new independent directors.
+This Committee is taking the responsibility for carrying out the fair representation of the Company's financial statements, appointment or dismissal of attesting CPAs and evaluation of CPAs’ independence and performance, effective implementation of the Company’s internal control, the Company's compliance with relevant laws and regulations, control and management of existing or latent risks, etc.

-The Audit Committee meets regularly each quarter.
+The Audit and Corporate Governance Committee meets regularly each quarter.
 The Committee is empowered by its Charter to conduct any study or investigation it deems appropriate to fulfill its responsibilities.
 It can invite the Company's management team, internal auditors, the Company's independent external auditors, and all employees of the Company to join the meeting.
+The Audit and Corporate Governance Committee held six meetings during 2024, the in-person attendance rate of all members was 93%.

-Since self-evaluation measures were included in Audit Committees’ performance evaluation in October 2022, Audit Committee examined its overall effectiveness in 2023 based on the self-evaluation questionnaire.
-That is, each director conducted an independent and objective evaluation of the effectiveness of the overall Audit Committee in relation to the following five aspects: participation degree in the Company’s operations, awareness of committee responsibilities, decision-making quality, committee’s composition and the selection/appointment of its members, internal control, etc. In 2023, the Company’s Audit Committee received a rating of “Excellent” in its internal assessment.
-Compared to 2022, performance in the self-assessment aspect of “Degree of Participation in the Company’s Operations” held steady, and all other aspects showed improvement.
+In order to improve the effectiveness of the Audit and Corporate Governance Committees and implement the corporate governance, the Committee examined its overall effectiveness in 2024 based on the self-evaluation questionnaire.
+That is, each director conducted an independent and objective evaluation of the effectiveness of the overall Audit and Corporate Governance Committee in relation to the following five aspects: participation degree in the Company’s operations, awareness of committee responsibilities, decision-making quality, committee’s composition and the selection/appointment of its members, internal control, etc. In 2024, the Company’s Audit and Corporate Governance Committee received a rating of “Excellent” in its internal assessment.
+Compared to 2023, performance in the self-assessment in all aspects showed improvement.

 • Stipulation or amendment of internal control system in accordance with Article 14-1 of the Securities and Exchange Act